 The doorbell rang…

-You can decide to try starting your book with exposition.
-When done skillfully, exposition is an immersive and connecting tool that helps the reader fully appreciate the story.
+You can decide to start your book with exposition.
+When done skillfully, exposition is an immersive and connective tool that helps the reader fully appreciate the story.

 I look forward to hearing from you.